davejachimiak/davejachimiak.github.io/_posts/2018-05-11-a-leader-election-algo.markdown

 end
 ```

-Only *waiting* candidate nodes and whose IDs are higher send `message2` to nodes
+Only *waiting* candidate nodes whose IDs are higher send `message2` to nodes
-ID'd *candidates*.
-In other words, if a message receives `message2`, it knows it
+whose IDs are lower.
+In other words, if a message receives `message2`, it knows
-can't be the leader.
+it can't be the leader.
 And since `message2` is the only place where
 `@candidate_successor`s are set, then `message1` and `message3` know that if the
 node has a `@candidate_successor`, then they can safely mark the node as a
 *dummy* before sending off a `message3` to the `@candidate_successor`.